silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/esin/project.md

 - UML diagram that represents the problem.
 The UML diagram should have at least 8 classes and cover as much of the UML language as possible (quantity &ne; quality).
 - Relational model of the database.
 As an indication, 10-12 tables is a healthy count.

-The document must be a single PDF file, submitted via Moodle.
+The document must be a single PDF file, submitted via [Moodle](https://moodle.up.pt).
 In the cover page students must write:

 - Name of the topic
 - Full name of all members of the group and institutional emails
 - Number of their practical class

-**Delivery date**: 3rd November 2019 at 23:59
+**Delivery date**: 10th November 2020 at 23:59

 ### Second delivery (70% of Project component)

-The second delivery will be the website itself:
+The second delivery will be a [GitHub](https://github.com) repository containing the website itself.
+When the work is finished, add the users [zeornelas](https://github.com/zeornelas) and [silvae86](https://github.com/silvae86) to the list of collaborators of the repository.
+After adding us as collaborators, clone your repository using `git clone`, zip the resulting folder and upload it [Moodle](https://moodle.up.pt). **Both steps are required**.

+**Expected contents**

 - SQL script to create the database.
-- All PHP, CSS, images and other files in a zipped file.
+- All PHP, CSS, images and other files.
-- A README.txt file in the root folder containing data about the authors and how to install the project at the FEUP web server [gnomo.fe.up.pt](http://gnomo.fe.up.pt).
+- A README file in the root folder containing data about the authors and how to install and run the project.
+  - Ideally, professors should only need to
 - No frameworks or external libraries are allowed (jQuery, Bootstrap, Angular, CSS pasted from StackOverflow etc...).
 You must write **everything from scratch**, and any unlawful behaviour will be strongly punished.

-**Delivery date**: 15rd December 2019 at 23:59
+**Delivery date**: 15th December 2020 at 23:59

 **Presentation**: In the last practical class of the semester.